 Dialogue at various levels

 Our most important stakeholders include our employees, customers and business partners, patients, the Merck family, and our suppliers.
-We maintain continuous contact with them through a variety of channels, including stakeholder questionnaires, issue-specific dialogues, round table discussions, and information forums.
+We maintain continuous contact with them through a variety of channels, including questionnaires, issue-specific dialogues, round table discussions, and information forums.
 We also engage stakeholders through our advocacy work and industry coalitions.

 Our stakeholders